nph278/pixelize/README.md

 ### `pauseKey`

-This is the key the user will press to pause the game. defaults to `"Escape"`.
+This is the key the user will press to pause the game.
+Defaults to `"Escape"`.

 ### `fps`